-To use your newly-created Connection, you'll need to enable it for your Auth0 Client(s).
+To use your newly-created Connection, you'll need to enable it for your Auth0 Application(s).

-- Go to the Clients page of the Management Dashboard.
+- Go to the Applications page of the Management Dashboard.

-- Select the Client for which you want to enable the Connection.
+- Select the Application for which you want to enable the Connection.

-- Click the Connections icon for your Client.
+- Click the Connections icon for your Application.

 - Scroll down to the Enterprise section of the Connections page, and find your Google Apps Connection.
 Click the slider to enable the Connection.
 If successful, the slide turns green.

 At this point, your users will be able to log in using their Google App credentials.